CoreXYNexus/CoreXY-MS/README.md

 Use your favorite coupler for the direct drive on the z axis, not needed for belt drive.

-Uses:	OpenSCAD 2015-03-1
+Uses:	OpenSCAD 2018-06-01

 		cubeX from http://www.thingiverse.com/thing:112008

 		NEMA17 from https://github.com/mtu-most/most-scad-libraries

 		configuration.scad, metric.scad, and functions.scad are from http://github.com/prusajr/PrusaMendel

-		corner-tools.scad from thingivers and can't find it now
+		corner-tools.scad from ttps://www.myminifactory.com/it/object/3d-print-tools-for-fillets-and-chamfers-on-edges-and-corners-straight-and-or-round-45862 by Ewald Ikemann